Close

 opens in a new windowGather Her Round by Alex Bledsoe

-Place holder of - 44 Young Tufa woman Kera Rogers disappears while hiking in the woods by Needsville.
+opens in a new windowImage Placeholder of - 43 Young Tufa woman Kera Rogers disappears while hiking in the woods by Needsville.
 Soon, her half-eaten remains are found, and hunters discover the culprits: a horde of wild hogs led by a massive boar with seemingly supernatural strength.

 Kera’s boyfriend Duncan Gowen mourns her death, until he finds evidence she cheated on him with his best friend Adam Procure.
 When Adam’s body is the next one found, who is to blame: Duncan or the monstrous swine?